cameron-simpson/css/lib/python/cs/vt/vt.5.md

-  if the "reverse" flag is provided) and `0x04` "has\_start\_hashcode" to indicate that a `start_hashcode` is provided, otherwise the hashcodes start from the lowest hashcode in the Store (or the highest hashocde if the "reverse" flag is provided).
+  if the "reverse" flag is provided) and `0x04` "has\_start\_hashcode" to indicate that a `start_hashcode` is provided, otherwise the hashcodes start from the lowest hashcode in the Store (or the highest hashcode if the "reverse" flag is provided).
   The `length` is the number of hashcodes to return;
   the response may be short of there are insufficient hashcodes in the Store.

   The response payload is the concatenation of the requested `hashcode_record` records.

 `5` "HASHCODES_HASH":